geokshitij/geokshitij.github.io/README.md

 - If you can imagine it, you can already do it.
 - The concepts of good and bad are not inherent in reality; they are human constructs shaped by perspectives, experiences, and cultural contexts.

-## Is data-driven science a good new approach in hydrology?
+## is data-driven science a good new approach in hydrology?

 In a traditional approach, we lean on centuries of scientific thought, painstakingly piecing together processes—like runoff, infiltration, groundwater flow, and sediment transport—into large, complex models.
 Now, with an explosion of data and machine learning methods, there’s a push to let the data itself guide our understanding.
 Instead of relying solely on a stack of equations, we stitch together relationships through patterns found in the data.
 It feels like a new kind of science, one where we feed in enough observations and let flexible algorithms fill in the gaps.